iAmmar

 Research and Professional Experience

-Associate Research Physicist, Plasma Physics Laboratory, Princeton University (Jan 2012-present)
+Associate Research Physicist, Princeton University, Plasma Physics Laboratory, (Jan 2012-present)

-• My primary responsibility at Princeton is to develop algorithms for the solution of gyrokinetic equations for tokamak edge simulations.
+• My primary responsibility at Princeton is to develop high-order algorithms for the solution of gyrokinetic equations for tokamak edge simulations.
 I am also working on understanding the basic formulation of gyrokinetic theory.

 Research Scientist, Tech-X Corporation, Boulder Colorado, (April 2006-Dec 2011)